g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 ### Manual Testing

+Manual tests were performed on the deployed website.

 | Feature                | Test case                                                                        | Outcome                                                                                                  |
 |------------------------|----------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|
 | Heading anchor element | Click on heading                                                                 | Navigates to landing page                                                                                |